jmalexan/CS381Project/README.md

 ## Todo:
 - @Julian Change list expressions to use Expr.
+- @Jonathan Add explanations to type errors.
-- Add context to errors using the fact we capture the Error text everywhere.
+- @Faaiq & Jonathan Add context to errors using the fact we capture the Error text everywhere.
 - Expand unit tests to cover more of the language.

 ## Done